pantheon-systems/documentation/source/content/guides/filesystem/05-tmp.md

 <Tab title="WordPress" id="wptmppath" active={true}>

-You must correct an unsupported temporary path set by a plugin or theme in `wp-config.php`.
+You must correct an unsupported temporary path set by a plugin or theme in the `wp-config.php` file.

 1. Replace `SOME_TMP_SETTING` with the conflicting plugin or theme option.
 For example: